 You might want a jumper/cardigan/fleece in the winter but most buildings have central heating/air conditioning so possibly not.

-I gave up wearing jewellery, saves time in the morning.
+I gave up wearing jewelry, saves time in the morning.
 No more faffing trying to get stud earrings in!

 Indecision goes out of the window.
-Your uniform dictates the majority of what you are going to wear.
+Your basic capsule wardrobe dictates the majority of what you are going to wear.

 You save time as there is no time lost deciding what to wear, done and dusted in about 20 seconds, if that.

 You always know what your work wardrobe is and don’t have to think about whether something is suitable to wear to work or not.

-Having a base palette of 2/3 colours means you don’t spend money on the latest shiny new colour scheme to hit the shops.
+Having a base palette of 2/3 colors means you don’t spend money on the latest shiny new color scheme to hit the shops.

 Once your wardrobe is established you will find that you become your work persona once dressed and you’re focused on work and being organised.

-Having created your basics for your work uniform the key thing is to build up your wardrobe over time.
+Having created the basics for your work uniform the key thing is to build up your wardrobe over time.